Punched card: IBM 80-column format and character codes

 In 1931, IBM began introducing upper-case letters and special characters (Powers-Samas had developed the first commercial alphabetic punched card representation in 1921).
 The 26 letters have two punches (zone [12,11,0] + digit [1–9]).
 The languages of Germany, Sweden, Denmark, Norway, Spain, Portugal and Finland require up to three additional letters; their punching is not shown here.
 Most special characters have two or three punches (zone [12,11,0, or none] + digit [2–7] + 8); a few special characters were exceptions: "&" is 12 only, "-" is 11 only, and "/" is 0 + 1).
 The Space character has no punches.
 The information represented in a column by a combination of zones [12, 11, 0] and digits [0–9] is dependent on the use of that column.
 For example, the combination "12-1" is the letter "A" in an alphabetic column, a plus signed digit "1" in a signed numeric column, or an unsigned digit "1" in a column where the "12" has some other use.
 The introduction of EBCDIC in 1964 defined columns with as many as six punches (zones [12,11,0,8,9] + digit [1–7]).
 IBM and other manufacturers used many different 80-column card character encodings.
 A 1969 American National Standard defined the punches for 128 characters and was named the Hollerith Punched Card Code (often referred to simply as Hollerith Card Code), honoring Hollerith.

 For some computer applications, binary formats were used, where each hole represented a single binary digit (or "bit"), every column (or row) is treated as a simple bit field, and every combination of holes is permitted.

 For example, on the IBM 701 and IBM 704, card data was read, using an IBM 711, into memory in row binary format.
-For each of the twelve rows of the card, 72 of the 80 columns would be read into two 36-bit words; a control panel was used to select the 72 columns to be read.
+For each of the twelve rows of the card, 72 of the 80 columns, skipping the other eight, would be read into two 36-bit words, requiring 864 bits to store the whole card; a control panel was used to select the 72 columns to be read.
 Software would translate this data into the desired form.
 One convention was to use columns 1 through 72 for data, and columns 73 through 80 to sequentially number the cards, as shown in the picture above of a punched card for FORTRAN.
 Such numbered cards could be sorted by machine so that if a deck was dropped the sorting machine could be used to arrange it back in order.
 This convention continued to be used in FORTRAN, even in later systems where the data in all 80 columns could be read.